meenie/munee/README.md

 **Security**

 When using an on-the-fly image resizing tool like this, there is an inherent risk that someone will try and exploit it to try and resize a photo a thousand different ways to take down your server.
 Munee has a couple of ways to minimise this risk a great deal.
 One is it checks that the referer is set and is coming from the same domain that the image is located on.
 Another is it only allows 3 resizes of an image within a 5 minute time span.
-This can be modified or turned off for development purposes in the `bootstrap.php` file located in `/meenie/munee/config`.
+In a later version, these can be modified or turned off for development purposes.

 **Resize Parameters** - Parameters can either be in long form or use their shortened form.
 The value for an alias must be wrapped in square brackets `[]`.
 There is no need to put any characters between each parameter, although you can if you want.